atomashpolskiy/bt/extension-protocol/index.md

 }
 ```

+Because our message already knows how to serialize itself, the `encode(Message, ByteBuffer)` method will only be responsible for checking that the I/O buffer has sufficient space available.

+Note that `readMessageType(ByteBuffer)` method (which is called upon receiving a new message) does not actually check the contents of the buffer.
+Extension protocol has already taken care of that, and we can safely assume that the received message is really `YourIP`.

 As described in [IoC and Customization](../custom), the easiest way to add a custom message is to use a contribution method.
 In order to use a contribution method (or adding something into the IoC container in general) we'll need to create a custom Guice module.

 For now, the only contribution we need to do is register a custom message handler for a literal message ID.
 Peers will exchange information on what types of messages they support during the extended handshake.